 University Police Chief Victoria Harrison and Vice Chancellor for Administration Nathan Brostrom sent a letter to city officials Tuesday, assuring them that "campus police are monitoring the status of the people in the trees on an hourly basis.''

 "To the best of our knowledge, they possess sufficient food and water for those individuals who remain for a period of time.
 Moreover, we have provided and will provide both food and water for those who decide to come down from the tree and end their illegal occupation,'' the letter said.
-"We continue to implore these individuals to end this protest and come down for their own health and safety.
-In the

 Still, the council decided it needed to send city officials to the grove to assess the situation.
 The 5-2-2 vote came about 8:30 p.m. with councilmembers Gordon Wozniak and Betty Olds opposed and Mayor Tom Bates and Councilmember Laurie Capetelli abstaining from the vote.
 Councilmembers Dona Spring, Linda Maio, Max Anderson, Darryl Moore and Kriss Worthington supported the emergency item.